Enhancing Activity Prediction Models in Drug Discovery with the Ability to Understand Human Language: Appendix

 \textbf{Methods compared.} \citet{laufkotter2019combining} suggests the bioactivity-structure hybrid (BaSH) fingerprint.
 BaSH concatenates HTSFP and a structural FP.
 They empirically show that the BaSH fingerprint improves performance when compared to the use of the HTSFP fingerprint alone.
 Compared to the implementation of \citet{laufkotter2019combining}, we remove all test and validation assays from the FPs and do not remove only one assay dimension at a time, when testing (leaf-one-out at the task level).
 Instead of using a Random Forest Model, we train a Logistic Regression model on the FPs, which corresponds to linear probing.

 We compare against our method CLAMP: We pre-train a CLAMP model on training assays from the hts-split.
 For BaSH and HTSFP, missing values get imputed as zeros, which is not the case for our pre-training our method.
-We select the best model based on zero-shot validation $Delat$AP.
+We select the best model based on zero-shot validation $\Delta$AP.
 Finally, we test the molecular representations on the 24 test-set assays of the hts-split.
 We perform linear probing for each method for a 5-fold random cross-validation for each test-assays.

 \textbf{Results.} We report the mean 5-fold cross-validation-AUROC over 24 test assays.
 Tab.~\ref{tab:linear_probing_hts} demonstrated that CLAMP outperforms the proposed BaSH fingerprint.
-CLAMP also addressing its drawbacks.
+The FH baseline is superior to using LP on fingerprint-based molecular descriptors.
+With only 1.23 \% of training data in the pretraining set, CLAMP 2048-Shot achieves better results than HTSFP.
+CLAMP also addresses its drawbacks.
 Particularly, the BaSH and HTSFP fingerprint are restricted to molecules with activity data, whereas CLAMP can perform inference on molecules without activity data.